 1. Move the cursor to the Constrain toolbar area; it is the toolbar next to the 2D Draw toolbar.
 Note the first icon in this toolbar is the General Dimension icon.
+Left-click once on the icon to activate the Dimension command.

-- 2. Move the cursor on top of the Dimension icon.
-The General Dimension command allows us to quickly create and modify dimensions.
-Left-click once on the icon to activate the Dimension command. - 3.
-The message "Select Geometry to Dimension" is displayed in the Status Bar area at the bottom of the Inventor window.
+2. The message "Select Geometry to Dimension" is displayed in the Status Bar area at the bottom of the Inventor window.
 Select the left vertical line by left-clicking once on the line.

-- 4. Move the graphics cursor toward the left side and left-click to place the dimension.
-(Note that the value displayed on your screen might be different than what is shown in the figure above.) - 5.
+- 3. Move the graphics cursor toward the left side and left-click to place the dimension.
+(Note that the value displayed on your screen might be different than what is shown in the figure above.) - 4.
 The message "Select Geometry to Dimension" is displayed in the Status Bar area, at the bottom of the Inventor window.
-Select the right-vertical line. - 6.
-Pick a location toward the right of the sketch to place the dimension. - ❖ The General Dimension command will create a length dimension if a single line is selected.
+Select the right-vertical line. - 5.
+Pick a location toward the right of the sketch to place the dimension. - 6.
+Click OK to accept the default value for the dimension. - The General Dimension command will create a length dimension if a single line is selected.